Value-based care can work.

 never built to match it.

 Managing a population's cost of care with data that arrives 90 days late is like navigating by the last known position of a ship.
 The position is accurate.
 It's just not now.
-By the time claims data shows a patient's health trajectory declining, they've already been admitted.
-The cost is incurred.
-The intervention window is gone.
+By the time claims show a patient's trajectory bending, they've been admitted.
+The cost is spent.
+The window is gone.

 This is the lesson of the 2022–2024 value-based reset.
-Bright Health, Clover, Haven, Agilon: each unwound for variations of the same root cause.
-Not enough real-time visibility into what was happening to their patients between visits.
+Bright Health, Clover, Cano, Agilon: different proximate causes, one shared exposure.
+Each was accountable for cost and risk it could not see early enough to manage, least of all what was happening to patients between visits.

 The signal was there.
 The system wasn't looking.

-We're building the infrastructure to make continuous between-visit signal legible: fused with the clinical record, ranked by care plan context, surfaced in the workflows of providers that carry real financial accountability for what the signal is telling them.
+We're building the infrastructure to turn continuous between-visit signal into cost-trend intelligence: fused with the clinical record, ranked by care-plan context, surfaced in the workflows of providers that carry real financial accountability for what the signal is telling them.
+The point is lead-time: a 90-day head start on the rising-risk, cost-driving patient that lagged claims would surface too late.
 Not a better dashboard on the same old data.
 A different data substrate that makes value-based care's original promise workable.

 We're hiring